ibois-epfl/augmented-carpentry/README.md

 ## TODOList
 > - [ ] when we create the output yaml map we should not the calibration file and/or the camera model since this files is calibration-dependent

+> - [ ] (*important*) vanilla tslam runs way smoother.
+We might have bottleneck in the AC software since we bleed frames.
+We should set a profiler and see where we can optimize.

 > - [ ] create find package for TSlam instead install it locally
 > - [ ] for the reporitories we roked in IBOIS for the gitsubmodules, be sure that nobody can do modifications